Amateur-Mastermind/fastai_intro_ml_scratch/README.md

 1. Install / update to latest version of `conda` and `pip`

-2. Clone Repo into ~/src/ and setup a fastai conda environment
+2. Clone `fastai` repo into ~/src/ and setup a fastai conda environment
 ```
 cd ~/src
 git clone https://github.com/fastai/fastai.git